-What is the role of computers and communication systems in modern organizations?
-Find out in CCT225H5 Information Systems!
+Examine the role of computers and communication systems in modern organizations in CCT225H5 Information Systems!
 You’ll learn how to use computer-based systems to support information requirements for problem solving and managerial decision-making.

 Take CCT354H5 Digital Marketing II to learn about effectively marketing and promoting goods and services online.

 Delve into the role of entrepreneurship in society and the process of initiating and developing a new business venture in MGD421H5 Technological Entrepreneurship.

 View the Academic Calendar for a full listing of ICCIT courses and their descriptions.

 - Communication: present ideas clearly and in a persuasive manner; mediate and negotiate conflicts; public speaking; and write effective business documents.

 - Leadership: manage teams effectively; motivate and provide constructive criticism; and build and maintain relationships.

 - Technical: understanding of business terminology and the technologies underlying digital businesses; knowledge of the operations and challenges faced by digital enterprises; and use software applications to solve business problems.

 - Decision-making: learn to evaluate and prioritize, and to adapt to change and innovation.